July 10, 2018

 So how do millennials like me think about human rights?
 How are we expanding on previously held definitions and standards?
 What does the future of human rights, led by my generation, look like?

 Over the course of the next few weeks through a blog series, I hope to answer these questions from both my own personal views and the views of my peers.
-Potentially more importantly, I want to close the space that may lay between my generation and the ones that created the foundations on which we are building.
-I may never be able to teach my mother how to put her phone on “Do Not Disturb,” but perhaps I can help her understand what human rights means to a millennial like me.
+Potentially, more importantly, I want to close the space that may lay between my generation and the ones that created the foundations on which we are building.
+I may never be able to teach my mother how to put her phone on “Do Not Disturb,” but perhaps I can help her understand what human rights mean to a millennial like me.
 After all, when it comes to something as meaningful as human rights, understanding where we agree, differ, and the reasons why can only be beneficial to all involved.